Rumble in the Jungle (song)

-"Rumble in the Jungle" is a song recorded for the 1996 documentary film When We Were Kings, which depicts the 1974 boxing match between Muhammad Ali and George Foreman that the song is named after: The Rumble in the Jungle.
-The song was written and performed by American hip hop group Fugees along with fellow hip hop artists A Tribe Called Quest, Busta Rhymes, and John Forté.
-Additional writers credited on the song are Benny Andersson, Björn Ulvaeus, Stig Anderson, and Chip Taylor since "Rumble in the Jungle" samples recordings written by them.
-The lyrics of the song focus mostly on Ali and his life, as well as the boxing match itself.
+"Rumble in the Jungle" is a song recorded for the 1996 documentary film When We Were Kings, depicting the 1974 boxing match between Muhammad Ali and George Foreman.
+The track was written and performed by Fugees alongside A Tribe Called Quest, Busta Rhymes, and John Forté.
+The song samples the bassline from ABBA's "The Name of the Game" and interpolates "Angel of the Morning" written by Chip Taylor.

-Produced by Wyclef Jean and Lauryn Hill of the Fugees, "Rumble in the Jungle" was released on January 7, 1997, as the first single from the soundtrack, becoming a chart hit in several countries.
+"Rumble in the Jungle" was released on January 7, 1997, as the first single from the soundtrack and became a chart hit in several countries.
 In the United Kingdom, it peaked at number three on the UK Singles Chart, becoming the Fugees' fourth consecutive top-three hit.
-It also entered the top 40 in Finland, Iceland, Ireland, New Zealand, and Sweden.
-In the United States, it appeared on the Billboard Hot R&B Airplay chart, on which it peaked at number 71.
+It also reached the top 40 in Finland, Iceland, Ireland, New Zealand, and Sweden.
+In the United States, it peaked at number 71 on the US Billboard Hot R&B Airplay chart.

 Background and writing

 "Rumble in the Jungle" was written for the 1996 documentary film When We Were Kings, which focuses on American boxer Muhammad Ali and the buildup to the 1974 Rumble in the Jungle boxing match with George Foreman, which took place in Kinshasa, Zaire.
 The song was written by Fugees members Wyclef Jean, Pras, and Lauryn Hill along with guest vocalists Busta Rhymes, John Forté, and A Tribe Called Quest members Q-Tip and Phife Dawg; Jean and Hill additionally produced the song.

-The song's bassline is taken from "The Name of the Game" (1977) by Swedish pop group ABBA, so Benny Andersson, Björn Ulvaeus, and Stig Anderson are given writing credits; this was the first time ABBA had granted permission to officially sample one of their recordings.
+The song's bassline is taken from "The Name of the Game" (1977) by Swedish pop group ABBA, so Benny Andersson, Björn Ulvaeus, and Stig Anderson are given writing credits; this was the first time ABBA had granted permission to officially sample one of their recordings, a decision Andersson later attributed to the group's admiration for Hill.
 One of Hill's verses is also based on "Angel of the Morning", penned by Chip Taylor in 1967.
 "Rumble in the Jungle" is about Ali's background and his fight with Foreman, containing descriptions of inner-city life, and plays during the biopic's closing credits.